stackitcloud/yawol/README.md

 After successful installation, you can request `Services` of `type: LoadBalancer` and yawol will take care of creating an instance, allocating an IP, and updating the `Service` resource once the setup is ready.

+You can also specify custom annotations on the `Service` to further control the behavior of yawol, see [our example service](example-setup/yawol-cloud-controller/service.yaml) for an overview.

 ## Development